Alpine lake surrounded by evergreen trees

 Global Resilience Institute, Northeastern University, Pre-Doctoral Fellow

-• Wrote and submitted $400K NSF Science of Organizations proposal (under review)
+• First authored $400K NSF Science of Organizations Proposal (under review) with PIs Dr. Raub and Dr. Daniel Aldrich

-• Assisted with the co-development of tools integrating National Weather Model for enhanced flood planning and community preparedness in VT and MO
+• Assisted with co-development of tool to make NOAA's National Water Model more accessible for community decision-makers in VT and MO

-• Led data collection and analysis of community resilience indicators for NOAA-funded USVI research
+• Led data collection and analysis of community resilience indicators for NOAA-funded project in the US Virgin Islands

 2023-2024